phnx-im/docs/src/threat_model/qualitative/metadata.md

 ### Data not available to snapshot adversaries

-Generally, the SA only has access to the data listed above.
+The SA only has access to the data listed above.
 In particular, the SA does not have access to

 - push tokens
 - group membership